opea-project/docs/community/rfcs/24-08-02-OPEA-AIAvatarChatbot.md

 User can build their own Docker image with `Dockerfile_hpu` and create a Docker container on Gaudi2 instance to run the animation microservice.
 They can then validate the service by sending a POST request to the server API, while providing audio and image/video inputs.
 The animation microservice will generate an animated avatar video response and save it to the specified output path.

-Support for alternative SoTA models such as [SadTalker](https://github.com/OpenTalker/SadTalker) and [LivePortrait](https://github.com/KwaiVGI/LivePortraitare) in progress.
+Support for alternative SoTA models such as [SadTalker](https://github.com/OpenTalker/SadTalker) and [LivePortrait](https://github.com/KwaiVGI/LivePortrait) are in progress.

 #### AvatarChatbot megaservice
 The AvatarChatbot megaservice is a new service that integrates the existing microservices that comprise AudioQnA service with the new animation microservice.
 The AudioQnA service is a pipeline that takes user audio input, converts it to text, generates an LLM response, and converts the response to audio output.
 The animation microservice is a new service that takes the audio response from the AudioQnA service, generates an animated avatar response, and sends it back to the user.
 The megaflow is as follows: